 Your team goals are vital to the success of your long-term projects.
 So keep reading if you want to make you next goal-setting process a success.

 Imagine it’s the beginning of a new quarter.
 As you begin to pour your first coffee, your manager walks out of the monthly managers’ meeting smiling ear to ear.
-“Hey, do you have some time to discuss next quarter’s goals?”
+“Hey, do you have some time to discuss next quarter’s goals for the team?”
 And you agree, wondering what is about to come next.

 You can tell his excitement as he pours on last quarter's business results and shows some graphs he's very proud about.
 He explains with enthusiasm how much growth the company will have, and then lists your goals which seem disconnected from all of his ideas.
 And then he already has your personal goals set for the next quarter bigger than the last.
 With a pat on your back, he gestures for you to leave with hardly any input from you.

 I’m sure you would feel everything but motivated.
 You start to feel the pit in your stomach forming as you find yourself more disconnected from work than ever.
 And do you fully understand where that goal comes from, how you will achieve it, or why it was even chosen in the first place?

 You realize in terror that you don’t understand any of your manager’s motivations.
 This is the experience so many employees feel.
 Of course, the story is dramatized and over the top, but it’s a lot closer to the truth than most of you might think.